SMS, text messages, short message service - www.TextMeFree.com

 What is Free SMS?

-Or, how can you send SMS text messages free?
-The quick answer is that you simply use a free sms service that lets you send sms text messages and the service pays the price on your behalf.
-Nice, eh!
+How is it possible to send SMS for free?
+The quick answer is that you simply use a free sms service that lets you send free texts and that service pays the price on your behalf.

 But why bother when you can send sms using your cellphone?

-Well, sending SMS is a great, quick way to communicate with friends and family, true.
-However, unlike email, sending sms messages is often not free.
-In the UK texts can cost £0.12 per message, and the cost is more if you send to phones abroad..
+Sending SMS is so easy and it's a rapid way to communicate with your family and friends.
+However, unlike email which is free to send, sms usually incurs a charge.
+In the UK texts can cost £0.12 per SMS, and the cost is more if you send to phones abroad.

-Also, you can type your messages rather than fumble with your thumbs on a phone keypad.
+Also, you can type your messages rather than fumble with your thumbs on a phone keypad because most free sms services are web based, so you send the message from your computer rather than your mobile (in most cases).

 Is Free SMS Really Safe?

-In my experience, yes - I have not been billed for any messages after using the many free sms sites.
+In my experience, yes – I have not been billed for any messages.

-However, I do know of people who have been charged and I have received complaints about several sites (including popular sites like sms.ac).
-So it is very important to be careful.
-And that is why I have included comments from Adrian Harris of Grumbletext below.
-I asked for his opinion on Free SMS...
+However, I do know of people who have been charged and I have received complaints about some free services.
+This is why I have included comments from Adrian Harris of Grumbletext below.
+I asked for his opinion on Free SMS.

 Free SMS - Is it really free and safe?

 You rarely get something for nothing, and free sms is no different.
-This is what Adrian Harris of Grumbletext says about free sms services:
+This is what Adrian Harris ofgrumbltext.co.uk (site no longer operational, alas!) says about free sms services:

 "My opinion is that these services (in general, not specifically the ones you link to) do cause problems.
 What is certain is that since it costs them money to send these 'free' messages, they have to earn that cost back and make a profit to boot.